-Still Twisted: Teacher Mary Kay Letourneau's Affair With a 13-Year-Old
+Teacher's Pet: Mary Kay Letourneau and the Forever Shocking Story of Her Student Affair - E!
+Online

 Letourneau claimed that she was separated from her husband when the affair began, that she would still have had feelings but would have resisted acting on them if she knew it was a felony.
 She described the build-up to the affair as "a million moments that just kept building something very beautiful and scary at the same time."
 In 1996 she had suffered a miscarriage and subsequently became depressed.
 She wasn't looking to fall in love, she said.

-She later told Larry Kingthat she and Villi had a "really compatible sense of humor" and a similar "perspective on life."
+She later told Larry King that she and Villi had a "really compatible sense of humor" and a similar "perspective on life."

 Vili had begun his adolescent advances after making a bet with his cousin that he could "get" Mary.
 "I remember I used to like plan the next day, like 'What I was gonna do, what was I gonna say, what I was gonna, like, what surprise I was gonna leave on her desk,'" Fualaau later told Dateline.
 He objected to being called a victim.

-On Australia's Sunday Night just months ago, he recalled, "Mary and I became really close, and I kinda forgot about the bet."
+On Australia's Sunday Night in 2018, he recalled, "Mary and I became really close, and I kinda forgot about the bet."

 Police came across them sitting in Letourneau's van one evening, parked near the marina, but a quick phone call to Fualaau's mother confirmed that the child was with a trusted adult.